 vi) Possessing, consuming, distributing, selling of alcohol in the Institute and/or throwing empty bottles on the campus of the Institute.

 vii) Parking a vehicle in a no parking zone or in the area earmarked for parking of other type of motor vehicles, cycles etc.

 viii) Rash driving on the campus that may cause any inconvenience to others.

 ix) Not disclosing a pre-existing health condition, either physical or psychological which may cause hindrance to the academic progress of the student.

 x) Pilfering or unauthorized access to the resources of others.

-xi) Misdemeanour and/or exhibiting disruptive attitude at the time of Students’ body elections or during any activity of the Institute.
+xi) Misdemeanor and/or exhibiting disruptive attitude at the time of Students’ body elections or during any activity of the Institute.

 xii) Engaging in disorderly, lewd or indecent conduct including, but not limited to, creating unreasonable noise, pushing and shoving, inciting or participating in a riotous or group disruption at the Institute.